Johnny Test

-Plot
+Premise

-Eleven-year-old Johnny is part of the Test family, consisting of his 13-year-old genius twin sisters, Susan and Mary, and his over-the-top parents.
-His mother, "Lila," is a businesswoman, and his father, "Hugh" is an obsessive-compulsive househusband.
+Crafty 11-year-old Johnny is part of the Test family, consisting of his 13-year-old genius twin sisters, Susan and Mary, and his over-the-top parents.
+His mother, Lila, is a super busy businesswoman, and his father, Hugh, is an obsessive-compulsive househusband.
 Hugh's two biggest obsessions are cleaning and cooking meatloaf.
-The Test Twins frequently use Johnny as a guinea pig for their various experiments and inventions in their laboratory filled with highly advanced technology built over the Tests' household attic.
+Susan and Mary frequently use Johnny as a lab rat for their various experiments and inventions in their laboratory filled with highly advanced technology built over the Tests' household attic.
 Most of them involve trying to impress their pretty boy-next-door neighbor, Gil, for whom both harbor a deep love and obsession, although their attempts to come up with some way to attract his attention usually fail.

 Johnny is a mischievous and unpredictable boy who causes many problems (often reaching within the city).
 His best friend is his anthropomorphic talking pet dog, Dukey, who Susan and Mary gave human-level intelligence and the ability to speak in an experiment.
-Because Johnny has Susan, Mary, and Dukey by his side, he can live any kid's dream, only to find that most dreams never turn out as hoped.
+With Susan, Mary, and Dukey by his side, Johnny can live any kid's dream, only to find that most dreams don't turn out as hoped.
 Johnny is very hyperactive and often messes with his sisters' inventions, causing trouble and mayhem, but just as often proves himself to be clever, such as frequently tricking his sisters or saving the day from whatever danger happens to show up.
 He is also stubborn, and like many kids, he doesn't like school; if anything, he will often go to great lengths to avoid any work, often using his sisters' inventions to do so, resulting in himself and others in trouble.
+Despite this, he shows compassion often and always realizes and tries to fix his mistakes.

-One of Johnny's main nemeses is Eugene "Bling-Bling Boy" Hamilton, a fellow arch-rival of the Test sisters and frienemy of Johnny and Dukey, yet also has an unrequited crush on Susan.
-Another is Sissy Cutler, a tomboy who often serves as Johnny's rival/friend; the two may have crushes on each other, but both frequently deny and compete against each other.
-Missy, Sissy's pink labradoodle, is Dukey's rival/crush.
+One of Johnny's main nemesis is Eugene Bling-Bling Boy Hamilton, a rival of the Test sisters and nemesis of Johnny and Dukey, yet also has an unrequited crush on Susan.
+Another is Sissy Blakley, a tomboy who often serves as Johnny's friend and sometimes rival; the two may have crushes on each other, but both frequently deny and compete against each other.
+Missy, Sissy's pink labradoodle, is Dukey's rival and crush.
 A third is Bumper Randalls, the school bully who constantly picks on Johnny.
 Meanwhile, the General from the army base Area 51.1 and Mr. Black and Mr. White, two federal agents from the Super Secret Government Agency (SSGA), are shown to be close friends with the kids and often get them out of trouble or recruit them for an assignment, help them, distract, or annoy the Tests on various occasions.